Levminer/authme-docs/settings.md

 -   Default: Off

+## Hardware acceleration

+Uses GPU for smoother experience.
+Enable this option if you experience frame drops or lags.

+-   Default: Off

+## Optional analytics

+Send optional analytics, the sent data is completely anonymous.
+This includes your Authme version and your OS version..

+-   Default: On

 ## Language

 Choose which language should Authme use by default.
 The translations are not perfect and changing the language requires a restart.

 -   Default: English (US)

-## Default display

-Choose which display should Authme open by default.
-Authme will fall back to the primary display if the chosen one is not available.

-- Default: Display #1

-## Hardware acceleration

-Uses GPU for smoother experience.
-Enable this option if you experience frame drops or lags.

--   Default: Off

 ## Sort codes

 You can choose how to sort the codes.
 By default codes are sorted by importing order.

 -   Default: Default

 ## Codes description

 The saved codes description will be visible.
 You can copy it after clicking it.

--   Default: Off

-## Blur codes

-Blur the saved codes.
-You can still copy it or hover over it to reveal.

 -   Default: Off